A large study reveals that high-dose radiation from CT scans puts younger patients, especially girls, at a higher risk of developing cancer.

 The highest risk of radiation-induced solid cancer was associated with abdominal or pelvis scans.
 The use of these scans has increased the most dramatically in recent years, especially for older children.
 Most of these scans were for complaints of pain, possible appendicitis, or infection.
 The authors suggest ultrasound testing as a reasonable alternative for identifying appendicitis.

 The risk of leukemia and brain cancer was highest from head CT scans for children younger than 5, according to the study authors.
-Leukemia is the most common cancer in children and teens, accounting for 31 percent of all childhood cancers.
+Leukemia is the

 Image Gently, a nonprofit organization that promotes radiation safety in pediatric imaging, offers resources for parents and certification programs for physicians and radiologists.
 The organization has developed standardized pediatric CT protocols to ensure that, when the case is strong for the use of a CT scan, the radiation dose is as low as possible.